Badcat330/PowerBiThems/README.md

 # PowerBI Styling and Branding (BIS)

-This is extension for managing Power BI styles.
+This is extension for managing [Microsoft Power BI](https://powerbi.microsoft.com/)  styles.

 ## Features